coconsulting2/TC3005B.501-Backend/README.md

     # Other Configuration
     # CORS_ORIGIN=http://localhost:3000

+    MONGO_URI=mongodb://localhost:27017
     ```

 ### Running

-To run the Backend, ensure the `mariadb` server is running, and utilize whichever package manager you used for dependencies to run the project.
+To run the Backend, ensure the `mariadb` and `mongodb` servera are running, and utilize whichever package manager you used for dependencies to run the project.

 #### Using `pnpm`